joshphillipssr/LLM-LogOps/README.md

-# CFHIDTA Logging
+# LLM LogMind

-CFHIDTA-Logging is a focused, local-first repository for **collecting, normalizing, and analyzing security and platform logs** using a combination of PowerShell tooling and local or self‑hosted LLMs.
+LLM LogMind is a focused, local-first repository for **collecting, normalizing, and analyzing security and platform logs** using a combination of PowerShell tooling and local or self‑hosted LLMs.

 The goal is **not** to hard‑code every analytic rule up front, but to: